ravendb/ravendb-python-embedded/README.md

 - `process_kill_timeout`: how long to wait for the process after terminating or killing it.
 - `max_server_startup_time_duration`: maximum server startup time.

+Startup failures raise `ServerStartupError`.
+When the configured startup duration expires, the more specific `ServerStartupTimeoutError` is raised.

 ### HTTPS and client certificates

 Use `ServerOptions.secured()` to start RavenDB over HTTPS: